-- 6. A club, organization, or other student group must not co-host or co-sponsor, or in any way participate in, an activity or event with another group or entity that purchases or provides alcohol, illegal drugs, or controlled substances. - 7.
-A club, organization, or other student group must not co-host or co-sponsor an event with a bar, event promoter, or alcohol distributor; however, a club, organization, or other student group may rent a bar, restaurant, or other licensed and insured third-party vendor to host an event. - 8.
-Attendance by non-members at any event where alcohol is present must be by invitation only, and the club, organization, or other student group must utilize a guest list system.
+- 6. Student groups must not co-host or co-sponsor, or in any way participate in, an activity or event with another group or entity that purchases or provides alcohol, illegal drugs, or controlled substances. - 7.
+Student groups must not co-host or co-sponsor an event with a bar, event promoter, or alcohol distributor; however, a student group may rent a bar, restaurant, or other licensed and insured third-party vendor to host an event. - 8.
+Attendance by non-members at any event where alcohol is present must be by invitation only, and the student group must utilize a guest list system.
 Attendance at events with alcohol is limited to a guest-to-member ratio not to exceed 3:1 and must not exceed the local fire or building code capacity of the organizational premises or host venue. - a.
-Clubs, organizations, and other student groups can apply to have an event that is non-invite-only event when registering their event.
+Student groups can apply to have an event that is non-invite-only event when registering their event.
 This approval will be based on the type of event, as well as aligning with remaining campus policies. - 9.
 Any event or activity related to the new member joining process (e.g., recruitment, intake, rush, etc.) must be substance-free.
 No alcohol or drugs may be present if the event or activity is related to the joining process, including without limitation new member activities, meetings, or initiation into a club, organization, or other student group, such as "bid night," "Big/Little" activities or events, "family" events or activities, and any ritual or ceremony. - "Recruitment" is defined as any period of time where potential new members are recruited by the club, organization, or other student group and must be substance-free.
 This is in effect for the entire recruitment period.
 The New Member Education process at Union College is also substance-free. - 10.
-Club, organization, or other student group members or guests must not permit, encourage, coerce, glorify, or participate in any activities involving the rapid consumption of alcohol, such as drinking games.
+Student group members or guests must not permit, encourage, coerce, glorify, or participate in any activities involving the rapid consumption of alcohol, such as drinking games.